msasinowski/react-native-expo-braintree/README.md

 pod install
 ```
 ###### Configure a new URL scheme
-Add a bundle url scheme {BUNDLE_IDENTIFIER}.payments in your app Info via XCode or manually in the Info.plist.
+Add a bundle url scheme {BUNDLE_IDENTIFIER}.braintree in your app Info via XCode or manually in the Info.plist.
 In your Info.plist, you should have something like:

 ```xml
 <key>CFBundleURLTypes</key>